 Field-hunting tip

-Look in skarn deposits country — that is the host setting where oyelite typically forms.
+Look in skarn deposits country, the host setting where oyelite typically forms.
 If you start seeing bultfonteinite, riversideite, fukalite in float, you are in the right ground.
 Field specimens usually show a platy crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.